sunsuntianyi/webapp/README.md

 Step 2: Install MongoDB

-    First you need to install MongoDB on your system, Please visit MonogoDB site and download it.
+    # First you need to install MongoDB on your system, Please visit MonogoDB site and download it.

 Step 3: Install NodeJS

-     Please visit NodeJS site and download installer, Install on your system, It also install NPM
+     # Please visit NodeJS site and download installer, Install on your system, It also install NPM

 Step 4: Install required dependencies

-    build node_modules:
+    # build node_modules:

-    first build an package.json file, then cd to the file dir and run:
+    # first build an package.json file, then cd to the file dir and run:

     npm install

-    If you are unsure about this step, you can always use the prebuild module which I uploaded as the .zip file: "node_modules.zip", unzip it.
+    # If you are unsure about this step, you can always use the prebuild module which I uploaded as the .zip file: "node_modules.zip", unzip it.

 Step 5: Running the application:

-    Change directory to the webapp dir ad run using command npm:
+    # Change directory to the webapp dir ad run using command npm:

     cd /Users/xxxx/Desktop/WEBAPP_BACKUP
     npm start

-    Your local webapp can be accessed at 0.0.0.0:3000
+    # Your local webapp can then be accessed at 0.0.0.0:3000

 EXTRA: